xinsun1/General_pipeline/Illustration/selection_annotation.md

     #   tx_db:              tx_db loaded
     #   org_db:             org_db loaded
     #   flank:              if flank db is used, default=FALSE
+    #   gff3:               if gff3 txdb is used, default=FALSE
     # output:             pbs plot
     # return:             df of outlier genes
     anno_gene_all = c()